Sign Permits and Regulations

 Richmond is a multicultural and inclusive community providing businesses with opportunities in a culturally diverse market.
 To promote community harmony, it is encouraged that 50% of the sign’s content be in English.

-In general, a sign permit from the City is required prior to installation.
-Some temporary signs such as election signs or rezoning/development notification signs are still regulated but do not require a sign permit.
+A sign permit from the City is required prior to installation of a sign.
+Some temporary signs such as election signs, rezoning/development notification signs and sandwich boards are still regulated but do not require a sign permit.

-Each application for a sign permit shall submit, together with an application, a processing fee of $52.50.
-Upon approval of the application, this fee will be a credit towards the appropriate permit fee, which is based on the size of the sign.
-The maximum fee for each sign is $232.00.
+Each application for a sign permit shall submit, together with an application, a processing fee as specified in the Consolidated Fees Bylaw No. 8636.
+The application fee is not refundable and shall be credited to the permit fee if the permit is issued.
 In cases of rejection of an application, the processing fee will not be refunded.

 Application for Sign Permit (ZS-2)

-Application for Sign Permit, Plans Required for Sign Permit Application, Cursory Reviews - Sign Permit Applications, Notice to Holders of Sign Permits.
+Application for Sign Permit, Plans Required for Sign Permit Application

 Doing Business in Richmond Basic Requirements English